samtron1412/docs/other/common-term.md

 # Data
 Data is raw, unorganized facts, details that need to be processed.
 Data can be something simple and seemingly random and useless until it is organized.

+# Information
+When data is processed, organized, structured or presented in a given context so as to make it useful, it is called information.